inrialearninglab/website/docs/mooc/posts/MoocMAOI/Smartcitychallenge.md

 ---
-title: Mooc "Smart cities Take up the challenges of cities in the digital era"
+title: Smart cities Take up the challenges of cities in the digital era
 date: 2019-09-04
 ---
 <div class="post-header">